conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### Machine Learning can provide powerful tools in the detection of changes

 My analysis was an exploration into what was possible at the intersection of machine learning and mental health treatment.
 As I continue to learn and build on the skills I learn at General Assembly, I hope to be able to contribute more on topics that can have a positive impact.
 I am glad to see similar work being done in the field of data science.
-To learn more, consider reading the artile below:
+To learn more, consider reading the article below:

 [MIT Technology Review: "your Tweets could show if you need help for bipolar disorder"](https://www.technologyreview.com/s/609900/your-tweets-could-show-if-you-need-help-for-bipolar-disorder/)

-What we can discover can help the millions of people not only living with bipolar disorder but also their friends, families, coworkers, and the ones they love manage an often misunderstood disorder.
+What we can discover can help the millions of people not only living with bipolar disorder but also their friends, families, coworkers, and the ones they love to manage an often misunderstood disorder.

 ### _Applied to mental health treatment_
 - Beyond Doctor Visits
   - Provide an extension to treatment outside of in-person visits
-- Real Time Prognosis
+- Real-Time Prognosis
-  - Independent evaluation that is less intrusive and provide benefit when actually needed
+  - Independent evaluation that is less intrusive and provides benefit when actually needed

 ## _Takeaways_